Last updated on 2026-03-27

 Graduates of the Mental Health Intervention program can pursue various career opportunities in Canada, including:

-• Front Line Service Providers: Work directly with clients to provide support and resources for mental health issues.
+- Front Line Service Providers: Work directly with clients to provide support and resources for mental health challenges.

-• Mental Health and Addiction Case Manager or Counsellor: Assist individuals in navigating their mental health and addiction challenges.
+- Mental Health and Addiction Case Manager or Counsellor: Assist individuals in navigating their mental health and addiction issues, providing guidance and support.

-• Outreach Case Manager: Engage with communities to provide mental health resources and support.
+- Outreach Case Manager: Engage with communities to promote mental health awareness and provide resources to those in need.

-• Food and Income Security Case Manager: Help clients access food and financial resources to improve their overall well-being.
+- Food and Income Security Case Manager: Help clients access food and financial resources to support their mental well-being.

-• Housing or Shelter Worker: Support individuals in finding stable housing and shelter options.
+- Housing or Shelter Worker: Support individuals in finding stable housing and shelter, addressing the intersection of housing and mental health.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.